darktable-org/dtdocs/content/module-reference/utility-modules/shared/scopes.md

 In its default state, data for all three RGB color channels is displayed.
 The red, green and blue colored buttons on the right-hand-side can be used to toggle the display of each color channel.

-The final button on the right-hand-side toggles between logarithmic and linear rendering of the vertical axis (pixel count) data.
+The first button on the right-hand-side toggles between logarithmic and linear rendering of the vertical axis (pixel count) data.

 # waveform